-It is noted that this model has been studied extensively without bosonic baths using both approximate and numerically exact approaches.\cite{Koch2004,Mitra2004,Koch2005,Haertle2009,Haertle2011,Haertle2018,Schinabeck2018,Schinabeck2020} For the explanation of the transport phenomena, the system part of the Hamiltonian is often diagonalized by the small polaron transformation via $\overline{H} = S H S^\dagger$ with $S=\expo{\frac{\lambda}{\Omega}d^\dagger d (a-a^\dagger)}$.
-Thereby, the charging and decharging processes of the system induced by the fermionic environment are accompanied by de-/excitations of the vibrational mode with their transition amplitudes given by the so-called Franck-Condon matrix elements\cite{Koch2004,Mitra2004,Koch2005,Koch2006} and the electronic-vibrational interaction term in the system transforms to a shift of the electronic state energy $\overline{\varepsilon}_0=\varepsilon_0 - \frac{\lambda^2}{\Omega}$.
+It is noted that this model has been studied extensively without bosonic baths using both approximate and numerically exact approaches.\cite{Koch2004,Mitra2004,Koch2005,Haertle2009,Haertle2011,Haertle2018,Schinabeck2018,Schinabeck2020} For the explanation of the transport phenomena, the system part of the Hamiltonian is often diagonalized by the small polaron transformation via $\overline{H} = S H S^\dagger$, with $S=\expo{\frac{\lambda}{\Omega}d^\dagger d (a-a^\dagger)}$.
+Thereby, the charging and decharging processes of the system induced by the fermionic environment are accompanied by de-/excitations of the vibrational mode with their transition amplitudes given by the so-called Franck-Condon matrix elements\cite{Koch2004,Mitra2004,Koch2005,Koch2006}, and the electronic-vibrational interaction term in the system transforms to a shift of the electronic state energy $\overline{\varepsilon}_0=\varepsilon_0 - \frac{\lambda^2}{\Omega}$.
 Applying the small polaron transformation also affects the coupling term to the bosonic environment.
-Accordingly, the shift of the electronic state energy and the Franck-Condon elements are no longer exact but perturbative up to lowest non-vanishing order in the system-environment coupling.
-A non-perturbative generalization of the transformation leads to a non-linear system-environment coupling.\cite{Haupt2006} Therefore, we do not use such a transformation for the combined fermionic and bosonic HQME considered here.
+Accordingly, the shift of the electronic state energy and the Franck-Condon elements are no longer exact but perturbative up to the lowest nonvanishing order in the system-environment coupling.
+A non-perturbative generalization of the transformation leads to a non-linear system-environment coupling.\cite{Haupt2006} Therefore, we do not use such a transformation for the combined fermionic and bosonic HEOM considered here.

-Subsequent to the introduction of the obervables of interest, we show results for two parameter regimes specified in more detail in Tab. \ref{tab:definition_parameter_sets}.
+Subsequent to the introduction of the observables of interest, we show results for two parameter regimes specified in more detail in Table \ref{tab:definition_parameter_sets}.
 Parameter set A is chosen such that the perturbative treatment within the BMME is expected to be valid.
-In contrast, the system-environment coupling is enhanced as well as the cutoff frequency in the bosonic bath $\omega_{c \alpha}$ is reduced in parameter set B. Both changes weaken the validity of the perturbative treatment of the model system by the BMME.
+In contrast, the system-environment coupling is enhanced, and the cutoff frequency in the bosonic bath $\omega_{c \alpha}$ is reduced in parameter set B. Both changes weaken the validity of the perturbative treatment of the model system by the BMME.